HPCSys-Lab/simwave/README.md

 Examples
 ========

-Simulation with `pywave` is simple!
+Simulation with `pywave` is simple and can be accomplished in a dozen or so lines of Python!
 Jupyter notebooks with tutorials can be found here [here](https://github.com/HPCSys-Lab/pywave/tree/master/tutorial).

 Here we show how to simulate the constant density acoustic wave equation on a simple two layer velocity model.
 ```python